-- 1. The principal amount of the Bonds is within all applicable debt and other limitations fixed by the Constitution and the laws of the Commonwealth. - 2.
-The Bonds have been duly authorized, executed and delivered by the Commonwealth pursuant to all necessary action of the Issuing Officials and constitute valid and binding general obligations of the Commonwealth, enforceable against the Commonwealth in accordance with the terms thereof, except as enforcement may be limited by laws relating to bankruptcy, insolvency, reorganization, arrangement, moratorium or similar laws affecting creditors' rights generally and subject to limitations on legal remedies against public entities in the Commonwealth, to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law) and to the exercise of judicial discretion.
+2. The Bonds have been duly authorized, executed and delivered by the Commonwealth pursuant to all necessary action of the Issuing Officials and constitute valid and binding general obligations of the Commonwealth, enforceable against the Commonwealth in accordance with the terms thereof, except as enforcement may be limited by laws relating to bankruptcy, insolvency, reorganization, arrangement, moratorium or similar laws affecting creditors' rights generally and subject to limitations on legal remedies against public entities in the Commonwealth, to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law) and to the exercise of judicial discretion.

 - 3. The full faith and credit of the Commonwealth are pledged for the payment of the principal of and interest due on the Bonds.
 If sufficient funds are not appropriated for the timely payment of interest on and installments of principal of the Bonds, the Constitution requires the State Treasurer to set apart from the first revenues thereafter received applicable to the appropriate fund, a sum sufficient to pay such interest and installments of principal and to apply said sum to such purposes, and the State Treasurer may be required to set aside and apply such revenues at the suit of the holder of any of the Bonds. - 4.
 Under existing laws of the Commonwealth, the interest on the Bonds is free from Pennsylvania personal income taxation and Pennsylvania corporate net income taxation, but such exemption does not extend to gift, estate, succession or inheritance taxes or any other taxes not levied or assessed directly on the Bonds or the interest thereon. - 5.
-Interest on the Bonds is excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
-The opinion set forth in the preceding sentence is subject to the condition that the Commonwealth comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon continues to be excluded from gross income for purposes of federal income taxation.
-Failure to comply with all of such requirements could cause the interest on the Bonds to be includable in gross income retroactive to the date of issuance of the Bonds.
-The Commonwealth has covenanted to comply with all such requirements.
-Interest on the Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the individual and corporate alternative minimum taxes; however, under the Code, to the extent that interest on the Bonds is a component of a corporate holder's "adjusted current earnings," a portion of that interest may be subject to the corporate alternative minimum tax.
+Interest on the First Series A Bonds is excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
+The opinion set forth in the preceding sentence is subject to the condition that the Commonwealth comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the First Series A Bonds in order that interest thereon continues to be excluded from gross income for purposes of federal income taxation.
+Failure to comply with all of such requirements could cause the interest on the First Series A Bonds to be includable in gross income retroactive to the date of issuance of the First Series A Bonds.
+Interest on the First Series A Bonds is not an item of tax preference, within the meaning of Section 57 of the Internal Revenue Code (the "Code"), for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations, and is not included in adjusted current earnings under Section 56(g) of the Code when calculating corporate alternative minimum taxable income.
 We express no opinion regarding other federal tax consequences relating to the Bonds or the receipt of interest thereon. - 6.
 The Bonds are exempt from registration under the provisions of the Securities Act of 1933, as amended.